 The Average Cost of Changing a Tire

 Being properly prepared for this fairly common emergency can save you a lot of money in the short and long-term.
-If you have all of the tools you need, including a spare tire than changing a tire will only cost you the price of the tire—which is typically around $100 for a standard new tire.
+If you have all of the tools you need, including a spare tire, then changing a tire will only cost you the price of the tire—which is typically around $100 for a standard new tire.
 Most new and used cars come standard with a jack and a lug wrench, the two most important tools that you will need, other than a new tire.

 If you are not prepared or can’t be bothered to change the tire yourself, or if you have a larger vehicle than a standard car, it’s going to cost you more.

 The Cost of the Tire Itself

 According to Automotive Fleet—a leasing firm—a standard 17 or 18-inch tire will be the most affordable option, and the larger the diameter, the higher the price.